What is the difference between Clinical Psychology and the Developmental, Cognitive, and Affective Sciences (DCAS) program?

 Can I complete the program part-time, online, or long-distance?

-Both the Clinical and DCAS graduate programs are offered full-time and in-person only.
+The Clinical graduate program is offered full-time and in-person only.

 How long will it take to get my PhD?